the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Inter-Process Communication.md

 # IPC in shared memory systems
 Using this technique, requires communicating processes to establish a region of shared memory.
 A shared memory segment is created by one of the communicating processes in its address space.
 Other processes that wishes to communicate must attach it to their address space.

-Communicating procecesses must agree to remove the restriction that the operating system places on one process accessing the memory of another process.
+- Communicating processes must agree to remove the restriction that the operating system places on one process accessing the memory of another process.

-The processes communicate by writing and reading data in the shared memory, which is visible to communicating processes.
+- They can then exchange information by reading and writing data in the shared areas.
+The processes are also responsible for ensueing that they are not writing to the same location simultaneously.

 An example of this technique, is the producer-consumer problem, where the producer process writes (produces data) to the shared memory, and the cosumer process read (consumes data) from the shared memory.